dakodonnell/astrolio/README.md

 - Open [**http://localhost:4321**](http://localhost:4321/) in your browser to see the result 🚀

-- If you wish to deploy your portfolio site to the web, continue to [step 4](#4-deploy-the-site-on-the-web)
+- If you wish to deploy your portfolio site to the web, continue to [step 4](#4-push-your-portfolio-to-the-web)

-### 4. Deploy your portfolio site on the web:
+### 4. Push your portfolio to the web:

-- Connect your portfolio repo to a platform that deploys static web applications

--- [Netlify](https://netlify.com) or [Vercel](https://vercel.com) are good options
+Connect your portfolio repo to a platform that deploys static web applications ([Netlify](https://netlify.com) or [Vercel](https://vercel.com) are good options)

 ## 🧞 Commands